Robert Sanders1

 George Jackson married Minnie Blay.1

-George Jackson lived at Edgbaston, Birmingham, Warwickshire, England.1 He held the office of Justice of the Peace (J.P.).1
+He lived at Edgbaston, Birmingham, Warwickshire, EnglandG.1 He held the office of Justice of the Peace (J.P.)1

 Child of George Jackson and Minnie Blay